mui/material-ui/packages/zero-runtime/README.md

 npm install --save-dev @mui/zero-vite-plugin
 ```

-Then, in your vite config file, import the plugin and pass it to the `plugins` array as shown:
+Then, in your Vite config file, import the plugin and pass it to the `plugins` array as shown:

 ```js
 import { zeroVitePlugin } from '@mui/zero-vite-plugin';